chenall/grub4dos/README_GRUB4DOS.txt

 	--install-partition=I	Install the boot record onto the boot area of partition number I of the specified hard drive or harddrive image DEVICE_OR_FILE.

+	--gpt  Install the grldr.mbr to the GPT partition type device.

 DEVICE_OR_FILE:	Filename of the device or the image file.
 For DOS, a BIOS drive number(hex 0xHH or decimal DDD) can be used to access the drive.
 BIOS drive